 Andrew Watkins is a senior expert on Afghanistan for the U.S. Institute of Peace.

-Watkins joined USIP after serving as the senior analyst on Afghanistan for the International Crisis Group, where he researched and published in-depth reports and analytical commentary on the country’s conflict and efforts to resolve it peacefully.
-He has also worked in Afghanistan for the United Nations Assistance Mission in Afghanistan, as an independent researcher and advisor to humanitarian organizations based across the country, and as a liaison with Afghan security forces for several years.
+Watkins has worked in and on Afghanistan in a number of roles; he joined USIP after serving as the senior analyst on Afghanistan for the International Crisis Group, where he researched and published in-depth reports and analytical commentary on the country’s conflict and efforts to initiate a peaceful settlement.
+He was previously an analyst of the country’s insurgent landscape for the United Nations Assistance Mission in Afghanistan, and studied the Taliban as an independent researcher.
+As an advisor to humanitarian organizations based across the country, he traveled widely and conducted extensive field research.
+He also served as a liaison with local security forces for several years.